February 27, 2022

 Now, that former prostitute runs a medical clinic.
 Out of her church.

 The Lord Jesus appears to Ananias in a vision and tells him to go visit Saul.
 This is a powerful moment of truth for Ananias.
-Why should he go talk to Saul?
-It could be dangerous.
-It could, at the very least, be embarrassing.
-Why on earth should Ananias care about what happens to this person who has been an enemy?
-Lets look at verse 15.
+Will he go talk to Paul?
+Why would he?
+Look at the ninth chapter of Acts, the 15th verse.

 But the Lord said to him,